Walking Tours

 This very special tour provides attendees with the rare opportunity to visit the interiors of several landmarked homes in the Prairie Avenue Historic District.
 See beautifully carved wood moldings, leaded glass windows, fireplaces in elaborate tile, mosaic, and marble, and much more!

-Sites tentatively included on the 2025 tour (list subject to change):
+Sites tentatively included on the 2026 tour:

 -Marshall Field Jr. house, 1919 S. Prairie Avenue (Solon S. Beman, architect; 1883;